Metalama//Conceptual documentation/Creating aspects/Creating simple aspects/Overriding fields or properties

 Getting started: overriding fields and properties

-In Getting started: overriding a method, you have learned how to change the implementation of a method with an aspect.
-You can do the same with fields and properties by extending OverrideFieldOrPropertyAspect.
+In Getting started: overriding a method, you learned how to change the implementation of a method with an aspect.
+You can apply the same technique to fields and properties by extending OverrideFieldOrPropertyAspect.

 Overriding a field or property

-Follow these steps to create an aspect that can override a field or property.
+Follow these steps to create an aspect capable of overriding a field or property:

-1. Add Metalama the Metalama.Framework package to your project.
+1. Add the Metalama.Framework package to your project.

 2. Create a new class derived from the OverrideFieldOrPropertyAspect abstract class.
-This class will be a custom attribute, so naming it with the Attribute suffix is a good idea.
+This class will serve as a custom attribute, so it's recommended to name it with the Attribute suffix.

 3. Implement the OverrideProperty property in plain C#.
-To call the original implementation, call meta.Proceed.
+To call the original implementation, use meta.Proceed.

-4. The aspect is a custom attribute.
-To transform a field or property using the aspect, just add the aspect custom attribute to the field or property.
+4. Since the aspect is a custom attribute, you can transform a field or property by simply adding the aspect custom attribute to the field or property.

 Warning